xiix0/scam/README.md

-You will be successful in love.
+Your domestic life may be harmonious.